mocdaniel/lab-argocd-odyssey/educates/workshop/content/10-cli-application/index.md

 Similar to `argocd proj create`, we can add a new application with `argocd app create` - there's just a *few* more parameters to choose from (145 to be precise).

-Luckily enough, we can look at the CLI's help output to find examples for all the different deployment methods:
+Luckily enough, we can look at the CLI's help output to find examples for deploying Helmcharts:

-- deploying manifests
-- deploying with Jsonnet
-- deploying with Helm
-- deploying with Kustomize
-- deploying with custom plugins

 ```terminal:execute
 prefix: Run